rcsb/py-rcsb-api/docs/quickstart.md

 ```

 ## Jupyter Notebooks
+Two Jupyter notebooks are available if the package is downloaded from [GitHub](https://github.com/rcsb/py-rcsb-api)

-A notebook briefly summarizing the README is available in [notebooks/quickstart.ipynb](notebooks/quickstart.ipynb).
+A notebook briefly summarizing the README is available in [notebooks/quickstart.ipynb](https://github.com/rcsb/py-rcsb-api/blob/master/notebooks/quickstart.ipynb).

-Another notebook using both Search and Data API packages in a COVID-19 related example is available in [notebooks/search_data_workflow.ipynb](notebooks/search_data_workflow.ipynb).
+Another notebook using both Search and Data API packages in a COVID-19 related example is available in [notebooks/search_data_workflow.ipynb](https://github.com/rcsb/py-rcsb-api/blob/master/notebooks/search_data_workflow.ipynb).

 ## Background
 The [RCSB PDB Data API](https://data.rcsb.org) supports requests using [GraphQL](https://graphql.org/), a language for API queries.
 This package simplifies generating queries in GraphQL syntax.